mlaricheva/excel1/content/tasks.md

 Step 1
 {: .label .label-step}
-**Copy the `Percent of test takers` values from the `Data` sheet into the `Summary` sheet** To avoid messing up formula, use Smart Paste -> Values Only **Hint**: You can also subselect the TOTAL values only using Filter and then copy and paste a set of values as a range rigght into the `Summary` sheet
+Copy the `Percent of test takers` values from the `Data` sheet into the `Summary` sheet.
+To avoid messing up formula, use Smart Paste -> Values Only.
+**Hint**: You can also subselect the TOTAL values only using Filter and then copy and paste a set of values as a range rigght into the `Summary` sheet.
 ![](images/image-20210927030923992.png)
 {: .step}